Best Small Wedding Venues in Melbourne: handpicked by Briars Atlas photography

 Why do I say this?
 Because if you’re looking for a small wedding venue, consider what it would look like, to simply plan to have it in your favourite cafe, restaurant, take-away place, or any other business.
 Literally.

-All you can do is ask: the Small Wedding Venue idea no-one is talking about
+All you can do is ask: the Small Wedding Venue idea that takes charm, optimism, and maybe a dash of balls of steel

 So with all that in mind, let me present this little idea: make a list of places that are meaningful to you: cafes, take-out shops, or even shops that sell knick-knacks, books, or anything else under the sun.
 A wedding ceremony doesn’t need to be an hour, and you don’t need to have your wedding ceremony in a place that can also feed any guests you have present.